 Forth-like programming language

 Forth-like Is a programming language that has the ability to pile or compile commands for later execution.
-This language is used for bitcoin script because it is very malleable, but also very straightforward.
+This language is applied to bitcoin script because it is very malleable, but it is also very straightforward.

 Users define and run subroutines call words.
 Words are any and all syntactic elements, including variables and basic operators; so “+” is not simply an addition symbol but is considered a word.